prashantchalise/boggle.angularjs/README.md

 # Boggle.AngularJs

-Boggle.AngularJs is a word puzzle designed for test purpose.
-It implements th following ...
+Boggle.AngularJs is a word puzzle designed and developed as a test excercise.

 ## Installation
 Simply open the project in visual studio and rename web.config_rename to web.config.
 VS will automatically pull the nuggets required.

 ## Features
-Boggle.AngularJS has been insipired by different algorithms, blogs and their authors.
-Personally I would like to thanks follownig blogs and their authors to make this happen.
+Boggle.AngularJS has been insipired by different designs, algorithms, blogs and their authors.
+Here are few of them
 1. AdminCAST : http://admincast.com/admincast/preview/html/
 2. Letter frequency and thier weightage: https://en.wikipedia.org/wiki/Letter_frequency
 Note: 	Relative frequencies of letters in the English language as from WIKI link above doesn't sum to 100%.
 Had to modify few things to sum it 100%.